 - Gain a child through birth or adoption.

-- Loss of a child’s eligibility (reaches maximum age for coverage).
+- Loss of a child’s eligibility (reaches the maximum age for coverage).

 - Death of dependent (spouse or child).